KTurau/DataLearn/Module01/Module01-Theory.md

 Data Engineering is a team sport.
 No one pearson is expected to have all the knowledge, skills, and specializations required for the wide-ranging tasks covered within the scope of data engineering.

+Not all teams and organizations need to set up an end-to-end DE practice.

 ### Traditional category:
 1. Data Analyst (translate data and numbers into plain language, so organizations can make desicions);
 2. BI Analysts;